Table of Contents

 - You may also consider bringing games to play between racing.
 Some teams bring corn hole, footballs, Frisbees, etc.

-- As a safety precaution, paddlers are not allowed to drink beer or consume other alcoholic beverages until their participation in the races is completed.
+- As a safety precaution, we request paddlers not consume alcoholic beverages until their participation in the races is completed.

 - There are plenty of portable toilet facilities.
 We plan on providing enough TP to last through the event, but experienced paddlers know to BYOTP!